-The detail draft SDBIP will be approved with the 2015/16 MTREF in May 2015.
+The detail SDBIP document is at a draft stage and will be finalised and approved with the 2015/16 MTREF in May 2015.

 2.8.7 Annual Report

 Annual Report have been compiled in terms of the MFMA and National Treasury requirements.